SandyGowda-op/ML-Machas/README.md

 ## Dataset

 The NSL-KDD dataset consists of a collection of records of network traffic, where each record has 41 features.
-You can download the dataset from the [NSL-KDD Dataset](https://linktodocumentation)
+You can download the dataset from the [NSL-KDD Dataset]([https://linktodocumentation](https://www.kaggle.com/datasets/hassan06/nslkdd))

-## Models

-The following machine learning models are implemented:

-- Random Forest Classifier
-- Support Vector Machine
-- Voting Classifier
 ## Models

 The following machine learning models are implemented: